Mad-Hatter-XX/dev-ops/README.md

 Visuals can be designed easily once you have the indexes set up.
 You just need to select the visuals tab and start creating them.

+## Configuring AWS

+AWS needs its own configuration we are using an EC2 instance
+AWS:
+- Ubuntu Server 18.04 LTS (HVM), SSD Volume Type
+- c5.2xlarge
+- 8 vCPUs,
+- 3.4 GHz
+- 16 GiB memory

+once configured you can pull the repository and run your docker-compose file.

+#### networking

+The networking is important you dont want too many of your ports to be open as they will expose you to potenial threats.

+Open ports should be limited to Kibana and Adminer.

 Sources:
 AWS: X:\heartbeat-AWS\dev-ops-dev-branch\dev-ops-dev\dev-ops-dev\dev_ops